-Mario Lopez continues as host of "Extra," the Emmy® Award-winning entertainment news program, for the show's 24th season.
-This will be Lopez's tenth consecutive season as the show's host, after co-hosting "Extra's" weekend edition since January 2007.
+Mario Lopez continues as co-host of "Extra," the Emmy® Award-winning entertainment news program, for the show's 25th season.
+This will be Lopez's eleventh consecutive season as the show's co-host, after co-hosting "Extra's" weekend edition since January 2007.

 A man of many trades, Mario Lopez has the overwhelming desire to always keep active.
 Mario is the two-time Emmy-winning host of "Extra" a nationally syndicated daily entertainment show.
 Concurrently, Lopez is the host of the nationwide iHeartMedia radio shows "On with Mario Lopez" and "iHeartRadio Countdown with Mario Lopez."
 Lopez has also launched a YouTube channel called "The Lopez Family."
 Created alongside Awestruck, the channel features his wife Courtney, their two children, and their two dogs.
-He can currently be seen as the host of the new CBS live-action game show "Candy Crush," based on the popular mobile game.
+He recently hosted of the CBS live-action game show "Candy Crush," based on the popular mobile game.

 Not only does Lopez have a proclivity for the entertainment industry, he is also an avid sports fan.
 He has taken his love of sports, specifically boxing, to the next level as a host of the iHeartRadio podcast "The 3 Knockdown Rule," which is also featured on the FOX Sports Radio website.